-Cold Morning Shadow however, does neatly reach a stopping point, as opposed to an ending, precisely halfway through — so precisely, in fact, that, in the print edition, Book One, Lucky Diamond and This Guy, ends on page 346, and Book Two, Half-soul in Tatters, ends on page 695.
-Take out the three blank pages between the two halves and they’re truly equal in page count.
+Cold Morning Shadow however, does neatly reach a stopping point, as opposed to an ending, precisely halfway through — so precisely, in fact, that, in the print edition, Book One, Lucky Diamond and This Guy, begins on page 1, and Book Two, Half-soul in Tatters, begins right after page 334 and ends on page 668.
+The word count of the two sections is concommitantly close as well — entirely unplanned.

 Book Two picks up right where Book One leaves off and does not re-introduce the characters.
 However, there is a different framework and a different tone to the story from that point onward.
 Where Book One took place all in one setting, Book Two literally goes around the world.
 The second volume returns to the setting of Book One again and again as some characters have remained in that location while others have begun traveling.

 The Characters Drove It

 As I was writing Cold Morning Shadow I gave no heed to its length.
 I just wrote until it was finished.
 No doubt there is some fluff.
 Not every sentence is as succinct as a proverb in the King James Bible.
 I began with a two-dimensional image of each of four characters.
 I introduced them to each other.
 I let them develop themselves.
 And they did indeed develop themselves.
 Within a few pages I became a reporter barely able to keep up with all that they were doing.